 This district retains much of the French ambience from the late 18th to the early 20th centuries.
 Only traces of the earliest European quarter of Pondicherry survived the destruction by the British in 1761.

 A Dutch Establishment:

-Most interest in Pondy’s history centres on the 18th century – the high point of French achievement under Governor Duplex.
+Most interest in Pondy’s history centers on the 18th century – the high point of French achievement under Governor Duplex.
 But Pondy has a lot more certifiable history than that.
 Indeed, the French and British were latecomers: the Dutch and the Danes had established a presence in Pondy before the first French settlement in 1674.
 And the Dutch retook the city for seven years until 1700.

 Nonetheless, the razing of Pondicherry was the culmination of a series of skirmishes, sieges and occupations between the French and British for control of the trade of South India.
 Between 1700 and 1818 the British occupied Pondy three times for a total of 34 years.
 It wasn’t all one-sided, of course.
-The French took Madras and Fort St. Davids in this seesaw series of wars and peaces, conducted from Europe and fought in India with local rulers playing an important role.
+The French took Madras and Fort St. Davids in this seesaw series of wars and peace, conducted from Europe and fought in India with local rulers playing an important role.